2007 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2007-S DCAM Penny Value

-The 2007-S Deep Cameo penny stands as San Francisco’s premier proof achievement, produced exclusively through a meticulous sandblasting process where dies receive specialized treatment to create Lincoln’s portrait with snow-white frosting against obsidian-black mirror fields.
+The 2007-S Deep Cameo penny stands as San Francisco’s premier proof achievement, produced exclusively through a meticulous process where dies receive specialized treatment to create Lincoln’s portrait with snow-white frosting against mirror-black fields.
+“DCAM” stands for Deep Cameo — a designation awarded by PCGS or NGC (Professional Coin Grading Service and Numismatic Guaranty Company, the two leading third-party grading services) to proof coins displaying strong frost-versus-mirror contrast.

-This copper-plated zinc specimen weighs precisely 2.50 grams—lighter than its pre-1982 copper predecessors—yet achieves superior surface contrast through modern production methods unavailable to earlier proof techniques.
-Among the 2,577,166 pieces struck, only the earliest impressions from fresh dies could maintain the intense three-dimensional appearance that distinguishes Deep Cameo from standard proof strikes.
+This copper-plated zinc specimen weighs precisely 2.50 grams — the same as circulation strikes — yet achieves superior surface contrast through modern production methods.
+Among the 2,577,166 pieces struck, only the earliest impressions from fresh dies maintain the intense three-dimensional appearance that distinguishes Deep Cameo from standard Cameo (CAM) proof strikes.

-The coin’s unique production timeline places it during the final Memorial cent era, making it simultaneously a technological showcase and historical endpoint.
-Market recognition peaked with a PR68DCAM example reaching $230, while the absence of any PR70DCAM specimens in major auction records suggests the ultimate perfect grade remains unobtainable.
+The coin’s production timeline places it at the final Memorial cent era, making it simultaneously a technological showcase and a historical milestone.
+Market recognition peaked with a PR68DCAM example reaching $230, while the absence of any PR70DCAM specimens in major auction records suggests the ultimate perfect grade remains out of reach for this date.

 2007-S DCAM Penny Price/Grade Chart